timzhang-dev/UnderTheHood/README.md

 # UnderTheHood

-**See what your Java code is actually doing.**
+**Visualize what your Java code is actually doing.**

 **Live:** https://tryunderthehood.vercel.app/

-ExplainMyCode helps beginner Java students understand program execution.
+UnderTheHood helps Java students visualize program execution.
 Paste a small Java program, click **Visualize Code**, and step through it line by line while the page shows the stack, the heap, references between them, arrays, stdout, and a short explanation of each step.